- Founders were inspired by their mother’s unchanging style of buying the same type of sunglasses each time she loses a pair on her travels.

 I would like Rocket to be Singapore’s biggest export since chicken rice!
 I’m kinda kidding, but not really.

-- If you fancy yourself a pair of Rockets, you can check out their website here.
-Follow them on Facebook here and Instagram here.
+- If you fancy yourself a pair of Rockets, you can shop their glasses on VP Label here:

 Featured Image Credit: Rocket Eyewear